 In Toolbox > Widgets > Data Containers, find the data view widget, drag and drop it inside the column (that was added together with a new row).

 Now you need to configure the data view.
 In Properties of the data view, do the following:

 b.
 Set Widget to List View with entity Customer.
 Now the data source for the data view is the list view that is placed on the same page.

 You need to fill the data view with data.
-In Toolbox >Widgets > Typography, select Text, drag and drop it inside data view content.
+In Toolbox >Widgets > Typography, select Text, drag and drop it inside the data view.

 You will make a heading out of the Text widget you have just added.
 Open the Properties of the Text and do the following:

 a.
 In Content, delete the word Text and type Customer Details.

 b.
 Set Render Mode to H4.